 How you take care of your body after a workout is just as important as the workout itself.
 When your muscles are sore, they need a little loving to help recover faster and stay on track for the next workout.

-A foam roller is a crucial tool for this process, especially for beginners whose muscles are probably screaming after the first few strength sessions.
-To soothe sore muscles, try an epsom salt bath or stretching out with a massage ball or stretch straps!
+Owning and knowing how to use a foam roller is a crucial tool for this process, especially for beginners whose muscles are probably screaming after the first few strength sessions.
+To soothe sore muscles, try an Epsom salt bath or stretching out with a massage ball or stretch straps!